 24 Mar Do Solar Panels Increase My Home’s Resale Value?

 According to predictions by Wood Mackenzie, there will be 3 million solar energy systems in the U.S. by 2022.
-As solar PV installations become more widespread throughout Maine, more homes with solar panels will enter the real estate market.
+As renewable energy installations become more widespread throughout Maine, more homes with solar panels will enter the real estate market.
 Increasingly, it will be important to know how to value solar energy upgrades.

 Many prospective Sundog Solar customers want to understand the financial aspects of their solar panel systems.
-Sundog Solar proposals have information on utility bill savings for systems in Central Maine Power and Versant Power territories.
+Sundog Solar proposals have information on utility bill savings for systems in Central Maine Power and Versant Power territories with net metering programs.
 Future power bill savings are relatively easy to estimate, but exactly how a solar energy installation impacts a home value is a bit more complicated and nuanced.

-How much does a solar system boost my property value?
+How much does a solar power system boost my property value?

 Why do solar homes sell for more money?